a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Special > Disk Copy....
 Copy a 32MB disk image using Disk Copy (the other mode).
 Verify that the screen is not garbled, and that the copy is successful.

 * Launch DeskTop.
 Special > Disk Copy....
 Make a device selection (using mouse or keyboard) but don't click OK.
 Open the menu (using mouse or keyboard) but dismiss it.
 Verify that source device wasn't accepted.
+* Launch DeskTop.
+Special > Disk Copy....
+Select a drive using the mouse or keyboard, but don't click OK.
+Double-click the same drive.
+Verify that it was accepted, and that a prompt for an appropriate destination drive was shown.
+* Launch DeskTop.
+Special > Disk Copy....
+Select a drive using the mouse or keyboard, but don't click OK.
+Double-click a different drive.
+Verify that it was accepted, and that a prompt for an appropriate destination drive was shown.

 * Rename the DISK.COPY file to something else.
 Launch DeskTop.
 Special > Disk Copy....
 Verify that an alert is shown.
 Cancel the alert.
 Verify that DeskTop continues to run.
 * Launch DeskTop.
 Eject the boot volume.
 Special > Disk Copy....
 Verify that an alert is shown.
 Cancel the alert.
 Verify that DeskTop continues to run.